-Physical and chemical characteristics of sodium humate
+Physical and chemical characteristics of sodium humate feed additives

-Practice in domestic and abroad has proved that sodium humate is not only a good biostimulants, but also a widely used drug in feed additive.
+Practice in domestic and abroad has proved that sodium humate is not only a good biostimulants, but also a widely used drug in feed additives.
 Up to now, the composition and structure of sodium humate are not completely clear.

 It is known that humic acid molecules contain benzene ring,fused ring, bridge connection among aromatic rings.There are various functional groups on aromatic ring, mainly carboxyl, phenolic hydroxyl group, potassium oxygen group, quinone group and so on.
 Because sodium humate has such a complex molecular structure, it is possible to show a variety of physical, chemical and biological properties.

 As humic acid itself has a large molecular weight and can be associated with larger particles in a certain medium.
 Sodium humate molecules have many phenolic hydroxyl groups.
 Its weak alkalinity and strong ion exchange ability make it have high chelating ability and buffering ability.

 The phenolic quinones structure on sodium humate molecules, which can participate in the electron transfer system of biological redox.These physical and chemical characteristics may also affect the function of biological macromolecules.
 Resulting in physiological and pharmacological activities.